ExpressionEngine/ExpressionEngine-User-Guide/source/cp/settings/captcha.rst

 Require CAPTCHA?
 ~~~~~~~~~~~~~~~~

-If you enable this preference, then site visitors will be required to
+If you enable this preference, then site visitors will be required to pass a
-pass a CAPTCHA to submit any front-end form, including Channel Form,
+CAPTCHA to submit any front-end form, including Channel Form, comment forms,
-comment forms, and member registrations.
-If members are logged in, they
+and member registrations.
+If members are logged in, they will not have to enter
-will not have to enter a CAPTCHA unless the
+a CAPTCHA unless the `Require CAPTCHA while logged in?`_ preference is enabled
-:ref:`Require CAPTCHA with logged-in members? <require-captcha-while-logged-in>`
-preference is enabled below.
+below.

 Use TrueType font?
 ~~~~~~~~~~~~~~~~~~